vishvAsa/notes/sapiens/branches/Aryan/kentum/mediterranian/french/articles/weber-peasants_1900/1_WAY_THINGS_WERE/04_ALONE_WITH_ONES_FELLOWS.md

 Anyone who came from beyond the familiar radius of ten or fifteen miles, said Guillaumin of the peasant as late as the 1930's, was still a "foreigner."
 It is a natural prejudice that proverbs reinforced: "Lying is easy when you are from far away."
 But they taught also that it was not safe to go too far from home: "Women and chickens get lost when they go too far."
 "In strange lands small cows can eat large beeves."
 It was unsafe above all to marry away from home.
 A Franc-Comtois asked his village priest to help him decide between two girls, one from his town, the other from another pays.
 "Ah," said the priest, "dung here, dung there, take it in your pays, you'll save on transport."+++(4)+++ More to the point, perhaps, as the Basque proverb has it, "Who goes far to marry is either fooling or fooled."+++(4)+++ The youth who married in a neighboring village married an étrangère he could not really know.
 So, it is said in Tarn-et-Garonne, "Prends la fille de ton voisin, Que tu vois passer chaque matin.”3°

 "Mistrust," wrote a priest at the close of the century, "is the outstanding trait of the peasants' character.
-The peasant does not trust anyone, not even himself."
-This was both true and false.
+The peasant does not trust anyone, not even himself."+++(5)+++ This was both true and false.
 It was true that rural defenses remained high and the rural mentality a distinctly separate one.
 But the observation reflects, too, a natural vexation at being unable to penetrate the closed world of the village society, and the kind of judgment this inevitably evoked from those condemned to watch it from the outside.